-Among the buildings within the Stirling Castle complex is the glorious Royal Palace, built by James V for his queen, Mary of Guise.
+Among the buildings within Stirling Castle is the glorious Royal Palace, built by James V for his queen, Mary of Guise.

 Royal Palace, Stirling Castle seen from the garden